 At Bright Nights, the forest around the famous Stanley Park Miniature Train is transformed into a winter wonderland with incredible light and holiday displays.
 During the event, kids get to ride the train, watch animated displays, enjoy holiday music, and nosh on hot cocoa and fresh popcorn.

-Bright Nights at Stanley Park typically runs from late November to early January, closing on Christmas Day.
+Bright Nights at Stanley Park typically runs from late November to early January, closing only for Christmas Day.

 Grouse Mountain in North Vancouver celebrates New Year's Eve with its annual Family New Year's Celebration.
 Festivities include outdoor ice skating, live entertainment, and a special 9 p.m. countdown for kids.

 This event typically kicks off at 5 p.m. on New Year's Eve.
 Attractions also include an 8,000-square foot mountaintop skate pond, a sliding zone for sledding, contemporary fire performances, and a visit from the magical Snow King and Queen.

 If you already have a Grouse Mountain Annual Local's Pass, Y2Play or Winter Season Pass, then tickets to Family New Year's Eve is included with your pass (no need to purchase additional tickets for this event).
-If you don't have a pass, you can buy tickets just for this NYE event.
+If you don't have a pass, you can buy tickets just for the night.

-Vancouver Cabaret Theatre's annual Family-Friendly New Year’s Eve Variety Show at the Vancouver Playhouse features circus acrobats, magicians, comedians, and one of Vancouver’s biggest balloon drops at 10 p.m.
+Vancouver Cabaret Theatre's annual Family-Friendly New Year’s Eve Variety Show at the Vancouver Playhouse features circus acrobats, magicians, comedians, and a balloon drops at 10 p.m.